What are the top universities in the UK? If you want to study in England, Scotland, Wales or Northern Ireland, which universities should you consider?

 The university has particular strengths in law, economics, history, philosophy and politics.
 Currently, 26 per cent of all Nobel prizes for economics were awarded to alumni or affiliates of the LSE.
 Famously, economic theorists at the LSE have long disputed with theorists at Cambridge, particularly over solutions to economic problems in society.

-LSE’s campus is in the Clare Market area, close to important institutions including the Royal Courts of Justice, Lincoln’s Inn, the Royal College of Surgeons and the British Museum.
+LSE’s campus is in the Clare Market area, close to important institutions such as the Royal Courts of Justice, Lincoln’s Inn, the Royal College of Surgeons and the British Museum.

 In 2014, the university received 17,000 undergraduate applications for 1,500 places.
 Like other top universities in the UK, the LSE generally requires entry standards of A grades or higher.